Boats For Sale

 There is also a previous 'Boats For Sale' page to go there click here.

 This GRP boat is a 1970's designed twin keel, 2 berth mini sail cruiser.
-She has decent Ratsey and Lapthorn white terylene sails in store and red covered interior cushions and a small 2 burner gas cooker.
+She has decent set of Ratsey and Lapthorn white terylene sails in store and red covered interior cushions, they may need recovering..
+Space for a cooker and washing up bowl.
 Wide sliding hatch.
 Self draining cockpit.
 Opening fore hatch and cabin ventilator.
 Pair of emergency wooden paddles!
 Washboards renewed.
 Holt Allen rudder and tiller, Main marine mainsheet blocks.
 Deck scrubber, boat hook and deck mop!
 Mooring warps.

 16ft long, 6ft beam and draft just over a foot!
 Designed as a small day boat trailer sailer, with the ability to overnight occasionally.
 Light enough to tow to the water behind a small car, so no mooring needed.

 Sat on a road trailer, ashore, unused for many, many years.
-The trailer is on decent, just fitted, mini tyres with new bearings.
+The trailer is on mini tyres with good bearings.
 Set of mudguards (and trailer board) needed.
 Cut down washing up bowl would do for mudguards..
 Suspension is by 'Indespension'.
 A very basic boat that will get you afloat with very little work.

 For more information call me.
 This is being sold on behalf of my friend Phil's widow.